-Samsung Galaxy S23 Ultra vs S22 Ultra: Rumoured differences
+Samsung Galaxy S23 Ultra vs S22 Ultra: What's the rumoured difference?

 Conclusion

-For now, nothing is confirmed for the Samsung Galaxy S23 Ultra so there could be more improvements than what the initial rumours suggest.
+For now, nothing is confirmed for the Samsung Galaxy S23 Ultra so there could be more improvements than what the rumours currently suggest.

-Currently, it looks like the S23 Ultra could offer a similar design to the S22 Ultra, and a similar display offering, but upgrade the internals and camera capabilities.
+At the moment, it looks like the S23 Ultra could offer a similar design to the S22 Ultra, and a similar display offering, but upgrade the internals and camera capabilities.

 You can read all the rumours surrounding the Samsung Galaxy S23 in our separate feature to give you a run down of what's been said so far, but we will update this feature when any new information appears, as well as when the official details come in.